ycrc/ycrc.github.io/docs/clusters/bouchet_beta.md

 The first installations of nodes, approximately 4,000 direct-liquid-cooled cores, will be dedicated to tightly coupled parallel workflows using `mpi`.
 A second set of nodes will be installed in early 2025 aimed at general purpose workflows, including GPU-accelerated work.
 We encourage researchers to participate in the beta as it will help ensure that the production cluster will run your work without issue and provide optimal performance.
-There will be no compute charges on Bouchet during beta testing.

 Compared to the existing `mpi` partition Bouchet provides several key improvements: